jeffreylanters/react-unity-webgl/hooks-proposal.md

-    config, // Exposing the entire config, should be passed to the Unity component sendMessage, // A method which can be used to send messages to the Unity instance isLoaded, // A boolean indicating if the Unity instance has loaded loadingProgression, // A number between 0 and 1 indicating the loading progression takeScreenshot, // A method which can be used to take a screenshot of the Unity canvas setFullscreen, // A method which can be used to set the Unity canvas to fullscreen requestPointerLock, // A method which can be used to request pointer lock on the Unity canvas canvas, // The Unity canvas element
+    config, // Exposing the entire config, should be passed to the Unity component sendMessage, // A method which can be used to send messages to the Unity instance isLoaded, // A boolean indicating if the Unity instance has loaded isQuitted, // A boolean indicating if the Unity instance has quitted loadingProgression, // A number between 0 and 1 indicating the loading progression takeScreenshot, // A method which can be used to take a screenshot of the Unity canvas setFullscreen, // A method which can be used to set the Unity canvas to fullscreen requestPointerLock, // A method which can be used to request pointer lock on the Unity canvas canvas, // The Unity canvas element
-    error, // An error object if the Unity instance has failed to load } = new useUnityContext({
+    error, // An error object if the Unity instance has failed to load useAddEventListener, // A hook which can be used to add event listeners to the Unity context } = new useUnityContext({
     loaderUrl: "build/myunityapp.loader.js",
     dataUrl: "build/myunityapp.data",